digdir/designsystemet/.changeset/gorgeous-readers-burn.md

 '@digdir/designsystemet': minor
 ---

-feat: Update init script to new design-tokens format
+Update init script to new design-tokens format